Rari-Capital/nova/spec.md

 function isExecutable(bytes32 execHash) public view returns (bool executable, uint256 changeTimestamp)
 ```

-Checks if the request is executable along with a timestamp of when that may change.
+Returns if the request is executable (`executeable`) along with a timestamp of when that may change (`changeTimestamp`).
 The `changeTimestamp` will be timestamp indicating when the request might switch from being executable to unexecutable (or vice-versa).
 Will be 0 if there is no change expected.
 It will be a timestamp if the request will be enabled soon (as it's a resubmitted version of an uncled request) or the request is being canceled soon.

 Bots should call this function before trying to execute a request in the registry.